 This service is the means of interaction between the CA organization and its users for all other Control Authority services defined in the following subsections (such as registering a data description or obtaining an Annual Report).
 The required information for each type of request, the information returned for each type of request, and any additional processing requirements are specified in the relevant subsections.
 The procedure for this service is as follows:

-1. The user shall determine from the MACAO any requirements regarding submission of requests.
+1. The user shall determine from the MACAO for their organization, or the CA Agent, any requirements regarding submission of requests.
 The MACAO shall inform or negotiate with the user the following items:

 a.
 Specification of the medium (physical or electronic) on which the request will be sent.